 Associate of Arts Degree Option

-To receive an Associate of Arts degree with an emphasis in Environmental Science, students will need to complete the courses listed for the Associate of Science Degree Option, plus additional courses from the Minnesota Transfer Curriculum goal areas.
+To receive an Associate of Arts degree with an emphasis in Environmental Science, students will need to complete the courses listed for the Associate of Science Degree Option, plus additional courses from the Minnesota Transfer Curriculum goal areas and Physical Education.
 Please consult with an advisor prior to course registration for more information.

 Degree requirements and course are subject to change.
 Students should consult with an advisor/counselor when registering for courses.